Elephunk: Release and promotion

 Originally set for an October 2002 release, Elephunk was released on June 24, 2003, by A&M Records, Interscope Records and will.i.am Music Group.
-On June 4, the Black Eyed Peas embarked on Justin Timberlake and Christina Aguilera's The Justified & Stripped Tour as a supporting act, touring North America until September 2.
+On June 4, Black Eyed Peas embarked on Justin Timberlake and Christina Aguilera's The Justified & Stripped Tour as a supporting act, touring North America until September 2.
 Interspersed with the tour, the group headlined a club tour from May 30 until August 31.
 They performed "Where Is the Love?" at the 2003 MTV Video Music Awards pre-show on August 28.
 In the United Kingdom and Ireland, they promoted the album by being a supporting act for The Stripped Tour, Aguilera's solo extension of The Justified & Stripped Tour, from October to November, as well as performing "Where Is the Love?" at the 2003 MTV Europe Music Awards and, with "Shut Up", on Top of the Pops on November 28.
 In the United States, they performed "Where Is the Love?" and "Hey Mama" on Saturday Night Live on January 10, 2004.
 The group performed "Where Is the Love?" again at the 46th Annual Grammy Awards on February 8, where they received two nominations for the song.
 Internationally, the group promoted the album by performing at the Big Day Out in Australia and New Zealand from January to February, at the MTV Asia Awards 2004 in Singapore on February 14, at the Sanremo Music Festival 2004 in Italy on March 2, and on the Bravo Super Show in Germany on March 13.